 Less than two miles further east is Gaslight Village, a beautifully maintained stretch of specialty shops and restaurants that leads directly to Reeds Lake, a popular all-sports destination.

-Rosa's Closet is a must for the those who love thrifting.
-This upscale resale boutique offers trendy, upcycled clothing, shoes and accessories for the shopper who prioritizes sustainability.
 With tons of clothing, accessories and home decor, you'll be sure to find something you love in Pink Lemonade.

 Nestled in the heart of Gaslight Village is Agate & Herb, another can't-miss boutique offering curated and handmade goods that friends and family are sure to love.
 Check out Fromage for delicious, specialty food products, many of which are locally sourced and make a perfect gift or can elevate your next meal.